 We would normally only consider applicants who can offer recent relevant study.
 Applicants should contact the Admissions Office to discuss their particular circumstances.

 You should not usually apply for more than one of the Mathematics degree courses offered by The University of Manchester.
-Please contact us for advice if you are planning to do so.

 How your application is considered